paulkienitz/SPARE/spare05 README.md

 The Back button will also misbehave if you perform `simulateNavigation` at page load time.
 Avoid doing this — stick to `replaceContent` until it’s time to respond to a user action.
 Adding extra stuff to the Back button history when the user didn’t take any navigating action is not just poor design, it’s an abuse.
-And if you have multiple updates to do in one action, use `simulatrNavigation` for only one of them.
+And if you have multiple updates to do in one action, use `simulateNavigation` for only one of them.

 *Note* that due to browser security, navigation between different domains generally will not work with `simulateNavigation`; all pages must be within a single website, unless you configure Cross-Origin Resource Sharing (CORS) in the headers sent by your server.